cs-fullstack-fall-2018/daily-javascript-conditionals-rgreen32/README.md

 # Daily Question - JavaScript Conditionals/Equality

-You need to test the value of the following variable in JavaScript:
+Assume you need to test the value of the following variable in JavaScript:
 ```
 var length = "75";
 ```